origolab/documents/Private-Transaction-Protocol.md

 There're two types of address in the Origo Network: the transparent address and the private address.

 The transparent address is in the same format as the Ethereum address, which is the last 160 bits of the Keccak-256 hash of the public key.
-It represents an account in the network.
+It represents a public account in the network.

 Private addresses

 ### Transaction Types

-Depending on the types of address used in the transaction, there are four types of Transactions, and a special private contract call or creation.
+Depending on the types of addresses used in the transaction, there are four types of Transactions, and a special private contract call or creation.

 #### Public Transaction